ECF/grpc-RemoteServicesProvider/README.md

 # gRPC-RemoteServicesProvider
 This project provides an [ECF Remote Services](https://wiki.eclipse.org/ECF) [Distribution Provider](https://wiki.eclipse.org/Distribution_Providers) based upon [Google RPC for Java (grpc-java)](https://github.com/grpc/grpc-java).
 See http://www.grpc.io, https://github.com/grpc, and https://github.com/grpc/grpc-java for information on grpc-java, and https://wiki.eclipse.org/ECF for information about ECF's implentation of OSGi Remote Services.

-This distribution provider uses grpc-java to export (server) and import (clients) OSGi Remote Services and make them available for remote access as full OSGi services; with all of the dynamics, versioning, async, security, management, extensibility, and other features that come with the [OSGi Remote Services](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html) and [OSGi Remote Service Admin](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.remoteserviceadmin.html).
+This distribution provider uses grpc-java to export (server) and import (clients) OSGi Remote Services and make them available for remote access as full OSGi services; with all of the service dynamics, versioning, async, security, management, extensibility, and other features that come with the [OSGi Remote Services](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.remoteservices.html) and [OSGi Remote Service Admin](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.remoteserviceadmin.html).

 ## NEW:  Proto3 Editor for Eclipse